-Wet hands and forearms and, according to the manufacturer's instructions regarding amount, apply the solution from a dispenser.
-Rub solution into the hands palm to palm and then work upwards until all areas to just below the elbow are covered in solution.
+• Wet hands and forearms and, according to the manufacturer's instructions regarding amount, apply the solution from a dispenser.
+Rub solution into the

 - Using the right palm spread product over the back of the left hand with interlaced fingers.
 Repeat with the left palm on the back of the right hand. - With fingers interlaced, rub palm to palm. - Clasp the fingers of the right hand into the left palm and rotate hands.
 Repeat with the opposite hand. - Hold the right thumb in the left hand and rotate to cover in scrub solution.
 Repeat with the opposing thumb. - For both hands, rub the fingertips on the palm. - Working only in the direction towards the elbows, use a rotating action to move one hand around the arm to just below the elbow.
 Repeat on the other arm. - Rinse.
 Repeat above steps.
 Ensure hands are kept higher than elbows throughout the process. - Where possible use elbows to turn off taps and allow water to run off skin.
 Open the gown pack and take a sterile single-use hand towel.
 Pat dry the left hand down to the elbow, discard the towel and repeat with the right hand.
 For further information on drying hands see section on how hands should be dried.